 As the 21cm signal is still statistically isotropic and invariant to translations in the angular direction, our starting point is Equation (\ref{eq:Fourierbar}) where the angular information is encoded in harmonic space.
 In contrast, for line of sight fluctuations, we use our new basis:

-with $\alpha_i(\mathbf{k_\perp})$ the coefficient the eigenvector component or the expansion coefficient corresponding to the orthogonal eigenvector $m_i(r_z)$ coming from the new basis and with $L_z$ the total extent of the survey in the line of sight direction.
-From this, we define a new summary statistic $M(k_\perp,i)$ as the square of the absolute value of the expansion coefficient, such that
+with $\alpha_i(\mathbf{k_\perp})$ the expansion coefficient corresponding to the orthogonal eigenvector $V_i(r_z)$ coming from the new basis and with $L_z$ the total extent of the survey in the line of sight direction.
+The coefficients are obtained by performing the projection